 Cypriot sausage known as sheftalia is traditionally made with pork, wrapped in caul fat.
-Caul fat is a thin membrane which surrounds internal organs of animals such as sheep, pigs, and cows and used as a casing for these delights.
+Caul fat is a thin membrane that surrounds the internal organs of animals such as sheep, pigs, and cows and used as a casing for these delights.
 Traditionally cooked over hot coals such as a BBQ, alternatively, they can be grilled or shallowly fried.

 Caul fat (available at selected butcher stores)

 6 brown onions (medium size) finely chopped

 3 red onions (medium size) finely chopped

 1 lemon (juice of 1 lemon)

 - Add onions, parsley, lemon juice to minced pork.